-Our liquidity needs have been satisfied prior to the completion of this offering through \$25,000 paid by the sponsor to cover certain of our offering and formation costs in exchange for the issuance of the founder shares to our sponsor and \$300,000 in loans from our sponsor.
+Our liquidity needs have been satisfied prior to the completion of this offering through \$25,000 paid by the sponsor to cover certain of our offering and formation costs in exchange for the issuance of the founder shares to our sponsor and the payment of \$170,506 of additional offering costs by our Sponsor which we will reimburse.
+Additionally, we may draw up to \$300,000 in loans from our sponsor and, as of June 30, 2021, we had not borrowed any amounts under such loans.

-We estimate that the net proceeds from the sale of the units in this offering and the sale of the private placement warrants for an aggregate purchase price of \$8,250,000 (or \$9,150,000 if the underwriter's over-allotment option is exercised in full), after deducting offering expenses of approximately \$1,475,000 and underwriting commissions of \$6,000,000 (or \$6,900,000 if the underwriter's over-allotment option is exercised in full) (excluding deferred underwriting commissions of \$10,500,000, or \$12,075,000 if the underwriter's overallotment option is exercised in full), will be \$300,775,000 (or \$345,775,000 if the underwriter's over-allotment option is exercised in full). \$300,000,000 (or \$345,000,000 if the underwriter's over-allotment option is exercised in full) will be held in the trust account, which includes the deferred underwriting commissions described above.
+We estimate that the net proceeds from the sale of the units in this offering and the sale of the private placement warrants for an aggregate purchase price of \$6,250,000 (or \$7,150,000 if the underwriters' over-allotment option is exercised in full), after deducting offering expenses to be capitalized of approximately \$625,000 and \$875,000 for director and officer liability insurance premiums to be paid upon closing of this offering, which amount is not an offering expense to be capitalized, and underwriting commissions of \$4,000,000 (or \$4,900,000 if the underwriters' over-allotment option is exercised in full) (excluding deferred underwriting commissions of \$10,500,000, or \$12,075,000 if the underwriters' over-allotment option is exercised in full), will be \$301,625,000 (or \$346,625,000 if the underwriters' over-allotment option is exercised in full). \$300,000,000 (or \$345,000,000 if the underwriters' over-allotment option is exercised in full) will be held in the trust account, which includes the deferred underwriting commissions described above.
 The proceeds held in the trust account will be invested only in U.S. government treasury obligations with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
-The remaining approximately \$775,000 will not be held in the trust account.
-In the event that our offering expenses exceed our estimate of \$1,475,000, we may fund such excess with funds not to be held in the trust account.
+The remaining approximately \$1,625,000 will not be held in the trust account.
+In the event that our offering expenses exceed our estimate of \$625,000, we may fund such excess with funds not to be held in the trust account.
 In such case, the amount of funds we intend to be held outside the trust account would decrease by a corresponding amount.
-Conversely, in the event that the offering expenses are less than our estimate of \$1,475,000, the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.
+Conversely, in the event that the offering expenses are less than our estimate of \$625,000, the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.